TeamSnaR/snardev/libs/temp-shell/README.md

-# foodie-app-shell
+# temp-shell

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test foodie-app-shell` to execute the unit tests.
+Run `nx test temp-shell` to execute the unit tests.